SeeedDocument/ODYSSEY-STM32MP157C/README-EN.md

 /dev/cu.usbmodem14XX where XX will vary depending on which USB port you used (on Mac) /dev/ttyACMX where X will vary depending on which USB port you used  (on Linux)
 ```
-Now follow the steps above to connect to Seeed NPi-STM32MP157C via a serial connection.
-This is usually what we need to do when we first boot up, as you will then set up Seeed NPi-STM32MP157C for Wi-Fi connection and then SSH or VNC connection.
+Now follow the steps above to connect to ODYSSEY – STM32MP157C via a serial connection.
+This is usually what we need to do when we first boot up, as you will then set up ODYSSEY – STM32MP157C for Wi-Fi connection and then SSH or VNC connection.

 **Network Settings**

 **A. Wi-Fi Settings**

-Configure the Seeed NPi-STM32MP157C network through the network management tool `connmanctl`, which has been installed on the Seeed NPi-STM32MP157C image.
+Configure the ODYSSEY – STM32MP157C network through the network management tool `connmanctl`, which has been installed on the Seeed NPi-STM32MP157C image.
 Follow these instructions to easily complete the configuration.

 ```
 robot@ev3dev:~$ sudo connmanctl